datahub-project/datahub/docs/roadmap.md

 # DataHub Roadmap

-Here are DataHub's roadmap for the next six months (starting Jan 2021).
+Here is DataHub's roadmap for the next six months (starting Jan 2021).

 We publish only a short roadmap, because we are evolving very fast and want to adapt to the community's needs.
 We will be checking off against this roadmap as we make progress over the next few months.

-*Caveat*: ETA-s are subject to change.
+**Caveat**: ETA-s are subject to change.
 Do let us know before you commit to your stakeholders about deploying these capabilities at your company.

 If you would like to suggest new items or request timeline changes to the existing items, please submit your request through this [form](https://docs.google.com/forms/d/1znDv7_CXXvUDcUsqzq92PgGqPSh_1yeYC3cl2xgizSE/) or submit a GitHub [feature request](https://github.com/linkedin/datahub/issues/new?assignees=&labels=feature-request&template=--feature-request.md&title=A+short+description+of+the+feature+request).